dongyx/hardv/README.md

 like `grep`, `sed`, and `awk`.

 - Metadata like scheduled time is written back to input files;
-Thus all your data is in files created and managed by yourself.
+thus all your data is in files created and managed by yourself.

+- HardV respects contents of input files as long as possible;
+you could use empty lines and white characters to layout your card files.

-- Although HardV is not a strict filter, in the default mode it reads user actions from the standard input and prints to the standard output.
+- HardV is a Unix filter in the default mode;
-That makes HardV easy to be called by other programs.
+that makes it easy to be called by other programs.

 **Table of Contents**